candidtim/candidtim.github.io/_posts/2026-06-16-rnd_profit_center.md

 length alone is a game changer.
 Rapid prototyping tools bring businesses closer to software development.
 Time to market is reduced, meaning that a startup, for example, can try more ideas to find its product-market fit.
-Even if not all projects are accelerated by AI, those projects that ship sooner create a clearer understanding of their financial impact.
+Even if not all projects are accelerated by AI, those projects that ship sooner create a clearer understanding of their financial impact, greatly helping the CTOs' communication.

 As a result, R&D is even more than before talked about as an *investment*.
 Part of it is of course the general excitement about the AI itself, but even